All Products

 1. In the Create Command panel, configure parameters in the Command Information section.

-The following section describes key parameters.
-Use default values for other parameters.
+The key parameters are described below.
+Keep the default values for other parameters.
 For more information, see Create a command in the ECS console.

 Important